 Take the time to accurately identify and profile your most loyal customers and brand ambassadors.
-You can use a number of tools to plug into your online store and pull out these customer profiles based on the parameters you set up in step 2.
+You can use a number of tools to plug into your online store and pull out these customer profiles based on the parameters you set up in step 2, above.

-Once you identify those customers, you’ll be in a better position to judge the true scale your loyalty marketing strategy, delve into their shopper behaviour, and deliver personalised content.
+Once you identify those customers, you’ll be in a better position to judge the true scale your loyalty marketing strategy, delve into their shopper behavior, and deliver personalized content.

 Everything you’ve put into loyalty marketing can be damaged by poor customer service.
-Work with your staff and fulfilment centres to ensure that customers experience the very best support and service possible before you launch.
+Work with your staff and fulfilment centers to ensure that customers experience the very best support and service possible, before you launch.
 You can implement this in a few ways:

-- Personalised emails based on past purchases, or browsing behaviour.
+- Personalized emails based on past purchases, or browsing behavior

 Based on your objectives and the number of customers you are targeting, you can now start to define what rewards are affordable and impactful enough.
 This can be in the form of: